openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 For FP16-INT8: support to split into two average pooling.
 For FP16 / FP32: support multiple splits (converting to more than two average pooling ops) as there is no loss
                  of accuracy from the varying min/max ranges of the intermediate average pooling ops.
+### `-handle-large-pads`: Handle operations with large pads
+This pass handle operations with pad larger than supported on hardware.
+It will move the pad from the layer parameter to it's input. for example, if one conv's top pad is 5, but what HW support is 2, we will set conv's pad to 2, and concat  the input with 3 line zero constant.
 ### `-handle-large-strides`: Handle operations with large strides
 This pass splits operations with strides larger than supported on hardware.
 ### `-insert-maxpool-to-concat-activation`: Insert Maxpool op between Concat and Activation ops